exponea/exponea-flutter-sdk/Documentation/tracking.md

 Use the `identifyCustomer()` method with a `Customer` object as an argument to identify a customer using their unique [hard ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#hard-id).

 The default hard ID is `registered` and its value is typically the customer's email address.
-However, your Engagement project may define a different hard ID.
+However, your {user.mkg} project may define a different hard ID.

 Optionally, you can track additional customer properties such as first and last names, age, etc.